 To estimate the model, I use indirect inference with detailed forecast data obtained from Institutional Brokers' Estimate System (IBES).
-IBES contains the history of analysts' earnings forecasts on publicly listed US companies as well as their corresponding actual earnings since 1982.
+IBES contains the history of analysts' earnings forecasts on publicly listed U.S. companies as well as the companies' corresponding actual earnings since 1982.
 The estimation proceeds as follows.
-For any given parameter value, I solve the model numerically using analysts' first order conditions and simulate equilibrium forecasts for every single contest in the data many times.
+First, for any given parameter value, I solve the model numerically using analysts' first order conditions and simulate equilibrium forecasts for every single contest in the data many times.
 Then, I construct a set of moments from the data and from the simulated forecasts.
-In order to capture the effect of competition on analysts' forecast strategy, I estimate the coefficients of a set of auxiliary regressions as moments, regressing functions of forecasts on observables such as the number of analysts and the actual earnings.
+In order to capture the effect of competition on analysts' forecast strategy, I use the coefficients from a set of auxiliary regressions as moments.
+Specifically, I regress functions of forecasts on observables such as the number of analysts and the actual earnings.
 Finally, I search over the parameter space to find values that minimize the difference between data moments and simulated moments.

 This model is a common value model, similar to common value auctions, where rivals have information relevant to a player's assessment of the outcome they are predicting.
-This creates a challenge for jointly identifying the payoff and the signal distribution (Athey and Haile 2007).
-For example, it is difficult to identify whether a high earnings forecast is due to a high signal or a payoff that incentivizes exaggeration.
+This creates a challenge for jointly identifying the payoff and the signal distribution (Athey and Haile 2007).3 For example, it is difficult to identify whether a high earnings forecast is due to a high signal or a payoff that incentivizes exaggeration.